 4.2.2.2.
 Bias-correction based on surface-optimized fieldS

-As described in Section 4.2.1, a 2nd-degree polynomial was fit to describe the mismatch between the XCH4 retrievals and optimized model fields based on surface-only measurements.
-The analysis of this bias correction led to some insights about the data themselves.
+As introduced in Section 4.2.1, a 2nd-degree polynomial was fit to describe the mismatch between the XCH4 retrievals and optimized model fields based on surface-only measurements.